-Semiconductor manufacturing equipment embedded with turnkey solutions naturally amounts to a lengthened usage lifecycle of related parts.
+Semiconductor manufacturing equipment embedded with turnkey solutions naturally amounts to a lengthened lifecycle of related parts.
 The Group continues to focus on nurturing technical expertise assisted with industrial machinery to explore more ways to better equip its engineering team and enhance operational processes.
-Such strategic direction facilitates the Group to be a sustainable service provider by making efforts to reduce emission rates and consumption of natural resources.
+Such strategic direction facilitates the Group to be a sustainable service provider by making efforts to reduce air pollutants emission and consumption of natural resources.

-All of the Group's facilities in operation are situated in official industrial sites.
-Assessments of how the community and the environment are affected are conducted on a regular basis.
+All of the Group's facilities in operation are situated in the industrial sites.
+Assessments of how the community and the environment are affected are conducted on a regular basis to minimise the negative environmental impacts.
 In parallel, cost-effective and forward-looking measures are encouraged and put into practice after consideration.
 The Group stands by its long-term commitment to comply with existing environmental laws and regulations as a booster to the Group's improvement in environmental performance.
-In this reporting year, there are no violations or non-compliance related to any environmental laws and procedures recorded.